hitoshi-watase/sercrod/docs/reference/directives/attribute-class.md

 #### Execution model

-Conceptually, when Nablla processes an element with :class, the steps are:
+Conceptually, when Sercrod processes an element with :class, the steps are:

 1. It encounters an attribute with name :class and reads its value as an expression string.
 2. It evaluates that expression using eval_expr with the current scope, and a context where: